gsbcamargo/go-studies/README.md

 # Go annotations

+## general commands

+go mod tidy is used to remove unused dependencies from the go.mod file

 ## access modifiers

 so, apparently Go doesn't have access modifiers because it isn't an object oriented programming language